What Causes Uneven Skin Tone?

 However, you’ll want to pay attention to sunscreen ingredients, which will help you determine the safest option.
 Chemical sunscreens are very common but these are often formulated with ingredients that have been tied to hormone disruption and skin irritation.
 Stay away from chemical sunscreens made with oxybenzone, avobenzone, octisalate, octocrylene, homosalate, and octinoxate.

 On the other hand, mineral sunscreens use zinc oxide and/or titanium dioxide as active ingredients that sit on top of your skin and physically block UV rays from penetrating the skin.
 These are generally safer than their chemical counterparts.
 Use a mineral sunscreen that offers broad-spectrum protection, has an SPF of 30 or higher, and is water-resistant.
-Apply it to any areas of your body that will be exposed to the sun, and remember to reapply!
+Better yet, use one that not only protects against UV rays, but also protects against blue light, environmental pollutants, free radicals, and signs of premature aging, like SunFilter and SunShady.
+Apply these sunscreens to your face and body, and remember to reapply for continuous protection!

 Wear Protective Clothing